-The trials were carried out in a sandy soil between 2010 and 2013 at the experimental station of Chott Mariem in Sousse (35°54'N; 10°33'E) located in the center of Tunisia.
-This repository experimental station established on an area of 0,5 ha and hosts a collection of local and foreigner olive cultivars 26-year age olive trees, planted in 1991 at a density of 200 trees ha-1.
-Olive trees were spaced 7m x 7m and were subjected to all common olive cultivation practices and conducted under rainfed conditions.
-The climatic conditions were recorded through a meteorological station installed in the experimental station.
-The area's climate is considered as semi-arid with severe drought and high temperatures in summer (Table 1).
+The trials were carried out between 2010 and 2013 at the experimental station of Chott Mariem in Sousse (35°54'N; 10°33'E) located in the eastern Mediterranean region in the center of Tunisia.
+This experimental station established on an area of 0,5 ha contains a collection of local and foreign olive varieties 26-year-old, planted in 1991 at a density of 200 trees ha-1.
+Olive trees were spaced 7m x 7m and were subjected to all common olive cultivation practices.
+All treatments were on trees in the same soil texture (sandy soil).
+They were conducted under rainfed conditions.
 A randomized block design was used with three replications per cultivar.
-For our study, we were interested in 19 cultivars (grouped as oil and table cultivars).
-The local cultivars are: 'Chetoui', 'Roumi', 'Gerboui', 'Besbessi', 'Meski', 'Sayali', 'Marsaline', 'Chemlali', 'Oueslati', 'R'khami', 'Chemchali', 'Beldi', 'Tounsi' and 'Fougi'.
-The foreigner ones are: 'Picholine', 'Lucques', 'Dahbia', 'Manzanilla' and 'Ascolana'.
+For our study, we were interested in 19 cultivars: 14 local representatives of the main producing regions of the north, center and south of Tunisia and 5 foreign.
+The local varieties are: 'Chetoui', 'Roumi', 'Gerboui', 'Besbessi', 'Meski', 'Sayali', 'Marsaline', 'Chemlali', 'Oueslati', 'R'khami', 'Chemchali', 'Beldi', 'Tounsi' and 'Fougi'.
+The foreign varieties are: 'Picholine', 'Lucques', 'Dahbia', 'Manzanilla' and 'Ascolana'.